 Osteoarthritis

 Osteoarthritis is the leading cause of chronic knee pain, especially in older adults.
 As a degenerative joint disease, it is often referred to as degenerative arthritis.
 It develops when your knee cartilage ages and deteriorates from wear and tear.
 Severe pain and limited mobility may be experienced with severe osteoarthritis, which wears away much of the joint.
+In advanced cases of osteoarthritis, a total knee replacement may be recommended by an orthopaedic surgeon.

 Baker Cyst